List of tallest buildings in Athens

-In Athens, buildings are not allowed to surpass 12 floors so as not to block the view toward the Parthenon.
-Specifically up until 1968 the maximum allowed height of a building was 35 meters, but from 1985 until now it is 27 meters.
-There are several exceptions though, such as the Athens Towers, the Atrina center, and the OTE central building, all of which exceed that level.
+In Athens, up until 2022, buildings were not allowed to surpass 12 floors so as not to block the view toward the Parthenon.
+Specifically up until 1968 the maximum allowed height of a building was 35 meters, but from 1985 until 2022 it was 27 meters.
+There were several exceptions though, such as the Athens Towers, the Atrina center, and the OTE central building, all of which exceed that level.
 This is due to their either being built far away from the centre, or to the fact that they were constructed during periods of political instability.
 The city's tallest structure is the Athens Tower, reaching 103m and comprising 28 floors.
+The law changed in 2022, with the approval of three tall towers at Ellinikon which will reach close to 200 metres upon completion in 2027.

 The list includes buildings above 65 m in Athens area: